newrelic/insights-about-pagerduty/README.md

 ##Purpose
 How is your oncall shift going?
 How many incidents did you field this week, and for what services?
 Is your alert noise getting worse or better?

 Find answers to these and more by using New Relic Insights to query your PagerDuty incident history!
-This is a small Ruby script, suitable for running in Heroku, that queries PagerDuty every 10 minutes and populates Insights with information about resolved PagerDuy incidents.
+This is a small Ruby script, suitable for running in Heroku, that queries PagerDuty every 10 minutes and populates Insights with information about resolved PagerDuty incidents.

 ##Usage
 ###Software required: